blackhatinside/MyStudyNotes/Django/LEARN_django.md

     - instance has primary key: django performs UPDATE operation
     - instance doesn't have primary key: django performs CREATE operation

-* Django uses request and response objects to pass state through the system.
-    - When a page is requested django creates an HTTPRequest object that contains metadata about the request
-    - Each view is reponsible for returning an HTTPResponse object

 ## MIGRATIONS:
 * Can be considered as a VCS for our Database Schema;